 We have a Modern Slavery and Human Trafficking Policy (Policy).
 In addition, we have various other policies available to all staff through the Reed Smith intranet, which provide information regarding the behavior we expect of our personnel.
-These policies include our Code of Conduct, Risk and Ethics policy, and our Whistleblowing policy.
+These policies include our Code of Conduct, Risk and Ethics policy, and Whistleblowing policy.

 (3) Our due diligence procedures